What Everton ruling means for the Premier League, Man City and Chelsea

 What Everton’s points deduction means for the Premier League, Man City and Chelsea

-Everton were deducted 10 points for a breach of the Premier League’s financial fair play rules - and now the rest of world football is watching to see what comes next
+The seismic judgement to dock Everton 10 points for a breach of the Premier League’s financial fair play rules has the rest of world football watching closely to see what comes next

 That is why many in the rest of world football are watching just as keenly.
 Over the last few years, a constant refrain in the highest-level boardrooms has been the following: “something must be done about the power of the Premier League”.